na-na-hi/renget/archive/rzimh.md

 "Uh huh," Junichi muttered, clearly barely listening as he focused on the game.
 "Well, leave me out of it."

 Inigo rolled his eyes.
 "I would, except you're always here hanging around my apartment!
 Speaking of which, why are you still crashing on my couch?
-Uh, don't you have your own place to recover at?"
+Don't you have your own place to recover at?"

 "Nah, your couch is more comfortable.
 Oh nice, you unlocked the Terra-mech!"
 Junichi explained in a monotone, eyes glued to the screen even as he spoke.
 "Plus your place is closer to the hospital.
 Now shut up, I'm trying to concentrate."

-"Alright, well you can stay as long as you want bro, but what are you doing here?"
+"Alright, well you can stay as long as you want bro, but what are **you** doing here?"
 Inigo asked, turning his head.
 He looked to Curie on her lying on her stomach casually on the other end of the couch next to Junichi, leafing through a dance magazine.

 Curie glanced up with a breezy smile.
 "I'm here for my dance lessons, silly.
 Did you forget you promised to teach me?
-I got bored cooped up in my dreary apartment all alone, so I figured I'd just come hang out here for a while.
+I got bored cooped up in my dreary apartment all alone, so I figured I'd just come hang out here with you for a while.
 Hope that's cool."
 She brushed a strand of silver hair behind her ear and winked.
 "By the way, I'm loving what you did with your hair today."

 Inigo ran a hand self-consciously through his blond locks.
 "Oh, thanks.
 But shouldn't you be at your hospital shift or something?"